-A key capital project of the overall Plymouth 400 Movement is the upgrade of Water Street.
-Water Street runs along the harbor in the Downtown area of Plymouth.
-Water Street provides access to such notable attractions as Plymouth Rock, the Mayflower, the original location of Plymouth Plantation and other historically significant venues.
-Also, it provides access to the harbor area, which has marine related industries, ferry service, as well as recreational and commercial activities.
+The Town of Plymouth’s implemented extensive efforts in preparation for the Town’s 400th anniversary in 2020, with a main goal of revitalizing its commercial and tourism corridor.
+A key capital project of the overall Plymouth 400 effort was the upgrade of Water Street, which runs along the historic waterfront of Plymouth Harbor.
+Water Street provides access to such notable attractions as Plymouth Rock, the Mayflower, the original location of Plymouth Plantation, and other historically significant venues.
+Also, it provides access to the harbor area, which has active marine-related industries, ferry service, as well as recreational and commercial activities.
 Water Street experiences a high volume of visitation by both tourists and locals.